suchanekj/CanSatGOSA/README.md

 # Requirements
 * Hardware requirements: qbcan for matching ports or an AVR microcontroller with RFM69HW (will have to edit port specifications)
 * Idealy used for original construction of CanSat: https://github.com/suchanekj/CanSatGOSA/tree/master/Schematics
-* Also used for original construction of CanSat 2.0: https://github.com/suchanekj/CanSatGOSA/tree/master/CanSat2.0/Schematics (in development)
+* Also used for original construction of CanSat 2.0: https://github.com/suchanekj/CanSatGOSA/tree/master/CanSat2.0/Schematics
 * Software requirements: AVR chip programmmer

 # Used code